Entering the European market for speciality coffee

 - roast appearance and cup quality in relation to flavour, characteristics and cleanliness;

 Screen size is important to ensure that coffee batches are uniform in size, which allows for uniform roasting, which in turn improves the quality of the final product.

-Specialty coffee is graded according to its cupping profile.
+Speciality coffee is graded according to its cupping profile.
 Fragrance, flavour, aftertaste, balance, acidity, sweetness, uniformity and cleanliness are important factors in the grading process.
-If you sell specialty coffee, it is important for buyers to know the cupping score of your coffee.
+If you sell speciality coffee, it is important for buyers to know the cupping score of your coffee.
 Although not mandatory, it is highly relevant to add this information to the documentation of the coffee you are exporting, which may add value to your product.
 Therefore, it is very important be aware of the quality of your coffee, either through local cupping experts or by becoming a cupping expert yourself.